 Annealing requires almost similar tools to metal melting tools, such as furnaces, tongs, crucibles, and other safety gear.

 The annealing process requires heating steel in a furnace above its recrystallization temperature, maintaining the heat for a fixed time interval, and finally cooling the workpiece in a controlled atmosphere.

-Annealing metals like copper, silver, and brass usually require quenching in water for cooling, whereas steel is cooled inside the furnace after turning off the heat source.
+Annealing metals like copper, silver, and brass usually require quenching in water for cooling, whereas steel is cooled inside the furnace after turning off the heat source, similar to annealing plastics.

 Heating the material alters the grain structure and reduces the number of dislocations/irregularities, which enhances ductility and reduces hardness.

 The slow cooling rate during steel annealing favors the proper development of grain structures, which results in minimal internal stresses in the workpiece.

 Generally, annealing enhances the ductility of the workpiece and is often performed while hot forging steel workpieces, to enhance their ductility for forming.

 Annealed steel wires are commonly used for different industrial applications due to their enhanced strength and flexibility.

 The process of steel annealing is categorized into the recovery, recrystallization, and grain growth stage.